bikasmohanty/pdsnd_github/README.md

 ### Files used
-You will need to write a Python script.
-To help guide your work in this project, a template with helper code and comments is provided in a bikeshare.py file, and you will do your scripting in there also.
-You will need the three city dataset files too:
+You will need the three city dataset files too and Python Script file

+- bikeshare_2.py
 - chicago.csv
 - new_york_city.csv
 - washington.csv